Swedish Armed Forces: Equipment purchases

 Sweden has also put an order on 44 Leopard 2 tanks and will renovate 66 of the ones they have in their current arsenal (for 22 billion SEK).
 Alongside these renovations, they will also modernise their Combat Vehicle 90 vehicles (until 2030).
 Furthermore, the armed forces have placed an order for 575 trucks from Scania and Volvo.
 They will cost approximately 1.4 billion SEK and are expected to be delivered between 2025 and 2026.
-An effort to modernize the army's firearms was made in 2023 by purchasing a large quantity of weapons in collaboration with Finland from the Finnish manufacturer Sako.
+An effort to modernise the army's firearms was made in 2023 by purchasing a large quantity of weapons in collaboration with Finland from the Finnish manufacturer Sako.
 The weapons will be delivered during a 10 year period.

 The Swedish Navy has placed an order for two new working ships from Astilleros Armon Vigo SA.
 They are expected to be delivered between 2027 and 2028 and are intended to replace HMS Pelikanen and HMS Furusund.
 The Swedish fleet of Stridsbåt 90s will also be strengthened, with 10 units ordered from Saab in 2024 for approximately 400 million SEK.
+The Swedish Navy will also receive four airdefence frigates between 2030 and 2033.
+The French FDI frigate was selected by the Swedish government in May 2026.